FarronF/limerick-council-meetings/meetings/2016/10/17-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 19th September 2016.md

 Members welcomed the proposed development and discussed the possibility of using urban

 renewal funding to extend the proposed project.
-The Director, Physical Development informed--- 2
+The Director, Physical Development informed
+---
+2

 the Members that the project would involve capital expenditure of approximately €1.5m which